Topics of plans for the section "Knowledge"

 c) education;

-d) professional activities.
+d) professional activity.

 2